micovery/spec2proxy/plugins/apigee_policies/README.md

 ## Defining extensions in separate files

-Each extension can be defined in-line with the OpenAPI spec, or within a separate file.
+Each extension can be defined in-line within the OpenAPI spec, or within a separate file.

 e.g.